v-m/PropagationAnalysis/README.md

 Tool used to compute some statistics regarding the produces mutants and the software graphs produced with smf and softminer.
 Including: precisions, recall and f-scores.

+### Software learning (softwearn)

+Tools used to do some basic learning on propagation.

 ## Research Papers